lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session11_say.md

    + The Aggregate or AGG module allows a team to conduct experiments considering multiple services.
    + Finally, the Suicide Prevention module allows the team to conduct experiments in multiple views.

-### That's it for modeling to learn how to make future team decisions.
+### That's it for _Modeling to Learn_ how to make future team decisions.
 Next is our Done/Do review.

 Today we discussed the team's learning from comparing experiments and prioritized ways to implement these learnings in clinical care.
 Before next time, reflect our team's vision for *MTL* and our *MTL* experience to prepare for planning next steps.
 ## Done and Do (15 minutes)